astillsjr/focus-flow-backend/design/concepts/NudgeEngine/NudgeEngine.md

 * **actions**:
   * `scheduleNudge (user: User, task: Task, deliveryTime: DateTime)`
     * **requires**: The task belongs to the user.
 The deliveryTime has not already passed.
-    * **effects**: Creates a new nudge for the user and task with the specified.
-Sets  deliveryTime.
+    * **effects**: Creates a new nudge for the user and task with the specified deliveryTime.
   * `system nudgeUser (): (nudge: Nudge)`
     * **requires**: The current time has exceeded the `deliveryTime` of a nudge.
     * **effects**: Sends a nudge notification to user.
 Sets `triggered` := true.